Understanding Surfboard Construction Design Shapes

 - Width– this refers to the measurement of the widest part of the board.
 This part requires careful consideration as it affects the turning radius and riding style.

 - Nose– this is the tip of the board and has great impact on paddling ability and entry into a wave.

 - Tail– refers to the rear of the board and has an impact on the performance of the entire product.

 - Rocker– refers to the board’s curvature and every foam blank comes with its rocker.
 You need to change it slightly to help handle steep drops slightly.

 - Rails– are the outer edges of the board and have an impact on the planing speed, tube riding, and turning.

 - Fins– they act as the board’s engine and help it move forward.
 They have an effect on the board’s turning radius, hold in the wave, drive, and general speed.

 - Bottom contour– refers to the convex bottom also referred to as the hull.
 It sits low on the wave and moves slowly giving the surfer a smooth ride.
-It has an impact on the speed, riding style, and the turning capability.
+It has an impact on speed, riding style, and turning capability.

 - Deck– this is the top part of the board and its design is determined by the surfboard’s rails.